LaurentClaessens/minimal-loopback/TUTORIAL.md

 - install loopback
 - set up the server
-- install, set up and laund mongodb
+- install, set up and launch mongodb
-- set up the server for basic html rendering
+- set up the server for basic html/js serving
 - create an html/javascript/angular client which is sufficient to create some object.

 We will not learn